turbulenz/turbulenz_engine/docs/source/jslibrary_api/particlemanager_api.rst

 **Summary**

-Compute the amount of time covered by the given particle animation.
+Compute the amount of time covered by the given particle animation in seconds.

 **Syntax** ::